List of tallest buildings in Coquitlam

 Coquitlam is the fifth most populous city in Metro Vancouver and the sixth most populous city in British Columbia.
-The city is home to 9 buildings over 100 m (328 ft) tall, including those currently under construction or proposed.
-As of September 2019, the tallest building in the city is the 162.2 m tall MThree.
+The city is home to 12 buildings over 100 m (328 ft) tall, including those currently under construction or proposed.
+As of April 2024, the tallest building in the city is the 162.2 m tall 567 Clarke + Como.

 Coquitlam Town Centre, the central residential and commercial district of Coquitlam, has become home to numerous high-rise buildings since the mid-2000s.
-Much of the recent development has been spurred by the Evergreen Extension, part of the Millenium Line of the Skytrain system.
+Much of the recent development has been spurred by the Evergreen Extension, part of the Millennium Line of the SkyTrain system.
 The district contains the highest concentration of high-rise condominiums in the Tri-Cities.

 Tallest buildings

 This list ranks buildings in Coquitlam that stand at least 60 metres (197 ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.

-Tallest buildings under construction
+Tallest under construction

 This list ranks Coquitlam high-rises that are currently under construction and stand at least 60 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.